advaced/advaced/doc/concept/transactions.md

 ## Merkle tree
 A merkle tree is especially good for most efficient and secure verification of the contents of big data structures.
 It hashes all the transactions together to the merkle root.
-Only the merkle root is included into the block headers to save some disk space.
+Only the merkle root is included into the block headers to save disk space.
-But to verify the transactions the whole tree or at least the transactions are needed.
+But to verify the transactions the whole tree or at least the transactions itself are required.

 ## Transaction values
 The transactions itself contain 5 values: